JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 ### Generate training data

 The first step we take is to create training data.
-For this we use the script script_generate_pictures.py from the code directory.
+For this we **use the script script_generate_pictures.py from the code directory**.

 This creates a large number of folders with names that contain the description of the content.

 Example: **red_53** is a folder with pictures that are **red** for the bottom **53%**.

-Each file in that folder has these properties and the file name can be whatever you want.
+Each file in that folder has these properties and the file name is just a random number.

-You may need to modify one line in the script to set the data_root directory to save the files to.
+You may want to modify one line in the script to set the data_root directory to save the files to.

 Then run the script with 'my_venv/bin/python3 script_generate_pictures.py'.